-.5-2 Units: 27-108 hours of lab, per term, LR, DG, CSU, UC This course is designed for students with physical disabilities to help them improve their motor skills, flexibility and range of motion through individual and group exercises that emphasizes both recreational and functional aspects of exercise.
+This course is designed for students with physical disabilities to help them improve their motor skills, flexibility and range of motion through individual and group exercises that emphasize both recreational and functional aspects of exercise.
 This course may be repeated three times by students with disabilities who meet repetition criteria.